Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

     ncn-w003   Ready    <none>   112m   v1.18.6
     ```

-3. Confirm the `sdc` disk has the correct lvm.
+3. On the rebuilt master node confirm the `sdc` disk has the correct lvm.

     ```bash
     ncn-m001# lsblk | grep -A2 ^sdc